About Placencia & Belize

-The Spaniards that traveled the southern coast of Belize gave Placencia its name.
+The Spaniards who traveled the southern coast of Belize gave Placencia its name.
 At that time Placencia was called Placentia, and the tip of the peninsula was called Punta Placentia or Pleasant Point.
-The Placencia Peninsula was resettled in the late 1800’s by the Garbutt family, who decided to settle and who eventually owned most of the Peninsula.
+The Placencia Peninsula was resettled in the late 1800’s by the Garbutt family, who eventually owned most of the Peninsula.
 In 1894 Abner Westby, whose family originated in Scotland, came to Placencia and purchased land from the Garbutt’s.

 He was later joined by a younger member of his family, John Eiley.

 Placencia is located in the Southern part of Belize.
 The eastern side of the Peninsula is a long expanse of white sand beach and heavy mangrove in some areas; the western side is bounded by a long narrow north-south trending bay of the Caribbean Sea.

 Placencia Village’s pedestrian friendly, main street is unique to say the least.
 It was built about thirty years ago and is surrounded by swaying palms and bordered by traditional wooden houses in the center of the village.
 According to the Guinness Book of World Records, it is the narrowest main street in the entire world!
 As you stroll along this unique walkway, known as “The Sidewalk” you will pass restaurants, bars, and gift shops.